diegodevenancio/diegodevenancio/README.md

 I created the YouTube channel <strong>"Programando Depois dos 30"</strong>, where I share my journey learning programming, building projects and evolving step by step in the world of technology.<br><br>

-My goal is to continue improving as a developer while preparing for my <strong>first opportunity in tech.</strong>
+My goal is to continue improving my skills as a developer while preparing for my first opportunity in tech.
 </p>

 ---